AdobeDocs/analytics-learn.en/help/analysis-workspace/applying-segments/quick-segments-in-analysis-workspace.md

 ---
-title: Quick Segments in Analysis Workspace
+title: Quick segments in Analysis Workspace
 description: Quick Segments is a simplified segmentation experience directly in the Workspace canvas.
 Quick Segments allows users to build on-the-fly segments with up to three rules without having to leave your analysis workflow.
 feature: Segmentation
 role: User